 A LIRP provides a Guaranteed Death Benefit

 This is the simple part.
-If you have been investing in a traditional IRS or 401(k) for a year and then killed in a car accident, your heirs will likely get some of the money you’ve invested for retirement.
+Say you invested in a traditional IRS or 401(k) for a year and were then killed in a car accident.
+Your heirs will likely get some of the money you’ve invested for retirement.

-However, if you invested in a Life Insurance Retirement Plan for a year and were killed in a car accident, your surviving loved ones would get the guaranteed death benefit in a tax-free lump sum, which would amount to a lot more than what you’ve invested in your LIRP.
+However, if you invested in a Life Insurance Retirement Plan for a year and were killed in a car accident, your surviving loved ones would get the guaranteed death benefit in a tax-free lump sum.
+This would amount to a lot more than what you’ve invested in your LIRP.

 Flexibility to Accommodate Life Events

 Financial setbacks typically affect all of us.
-If you’re laid off from work or your business takes a hit because of a life event (COVID-19 comes to mind), the flexibility of the indexed universal life policy will allow you to reduce your payments or even skip a payment to help you manage your cash flow.
+If you’re laid off from work or your business takes a hit because of a life event (COVID-19 comes to mind), the flexibility of the indexed universal life policy will allow you to reduce your payments.
+Or you might be able to skip a payment to help you manage your cash flow.

 Long-Term Care Benefits (if you want them)

-When you are investing in a LIRP, you know you’ll accumulate wealth for retirement, you know you’ll leave a death benefit when you die, but what happens if you become ill and need long-term care?
+When you are investing in a LIRP, you know you’ll accumulate wealth for retirement.
+And you know you’ll leave a death benefit when you die.
+But what happens if you become ill and need long-term care?